MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 If an element has an associated issue, the DOM tree in the **Elements** tool shows a wavy underline under the element name.
 Right-click the element and then select **View issues**.
 Or, press and hold `Shift` and then click the element with the wavy underline.

-To display an issue for elements with wavy underlines in the DOM tree, perform the following steps.
+To display an issue for elements with wavy underlines in the DOM tree:

 1. Open a page, such as the [accessibility testing demo page](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html), in a new tab or window.